 Pesticide residue data needed to establish Codex Maximum Residue Levels (MRLs) are almost exclusively generated in industrialized countries.
 Very rarely are data generated in developing countries and, therefore, few Codex MRLs are established for minor-use crops (crops of low pesticide usage on a global scale, often termed "specialty crops" or minor crops), such as tropical fruits grown in developing countries.
 Where MRLs do not exist, exporters often face challenges to reach export markets.
 If MRLs do not reflect the actual pesticide use patterns where the crops are grown, then pests will not be controlled effectively.
-This project is helping ASEAN countries to generate residue data in order to facilitate the registration of new crop protection tools, inform the establishment of MRLs, and boost international trade.
-The focus is on low-risk pesticides and tropical fruits.
-National authorities in ASEAN countries are collaborating with each other, the private sector and international partners to conduct coordinated and complementary pesticide residue studies.
-Skills and experiences gained will enable ASEAN countries to expand and prioritize their residue programmes, proactively address emerging pest control needs, and comply with international food safety standards.
-This project is part of a global MRL initiative to enhance market access for specialty crops, with complementary STDF-funded projects in Latin America and Africa.
+This project helped ASEAN countries to generate residue data in order to facilitate the registration of new crop protection tools, inform the establishment of MRLs, and boost international trade.
+The focus was on low-risk pesticides and tropical fruits.
+National authorities in ASEAN countries collaborated with each other, the private sector and international partners to conduct coordinated and complementary pesticide residue studies.
+Skills and experiences gained enabled ASEAN countries to expand and prioritize their residue programmes, proactively address emerging pest control needs, and comply with international food safety standards.
+This project was part of a global MRL initiative to enhance market access for specialty crops, with complementary STDF-funded projects in Latin America and Africa.

 Improved technical expertise in ASEAN countries to generate, review and interpret pesticide residue data

-The project will establish training programmes and develop capacity of national residue study teams to conduct supervised residue trials.
-The programme will focus on training in both the field and laboratory and will be based on the principles of Good Laboratory Practices (GLPs).
-Upon completion of this project, study teams (laboratory, field trial experts, others) will have the ability to conduct new residue studies as part of national pesticide registration processes.
+The project established training programmes and developed capacity of national residue study teams to conduct supervised residue trials.
+The programme focused on training in both the field and laboratory and was based on the principles of Good Laboratory Practices (GLPs).
+Upon completion of this project, study teams (laboratory, field trial experts, others) had improved their ability to conduct new residue studies as part of national pesticide registration processes.

 Increased participation of ASEAN countries in setting Codex MRLs

-A major component of this project is to harmonize MRLs in accordance with international standards to improve market access of agricultural products.
-This will be achieved through a process to facilitate the establishment and implementation of Codex MRLs for minor-use crops.
-At least six residue studies will be completed that could support six new Codex MRLs for the commodities selected.
-The studies will use four very low-risk test pesticides (azoxystrobin, difenoconazole, pyriproxyfen, and spinetoram), focused on dragon fruit, mango, and papaya.
-Upon completion of the studies, the residue data generated will be packaged and submitted to Codex to support the establishment of MRLs.
-Participating countries will receive guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO Joint Meeting on Pesticide Residues (JMPR) review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.
+A major component of this project was to harmonize MRLs in accordance with international standards to improve market access of agricultural products.
+This was achieved through a process to facilitate the establishment and implementation of Codex MRLs for minor-use crops.
+Six residue studies were completed that could support new Codex MRLs for the commodities selected.
+The studies used four very low-risk test pesticides (azoxystrobin, difenoconazole, pyriproxyfen, and spinetoram), focused on dragon fruit, lychee, mango, and papaya.
+Upon completion of the studies, a part of the residue data generated was packaged and submitted to Codex to support the establishment of MRLs.
+Participating countries received guidance on how to nominate their pesticide/commodity to be placed on the FAO/WHO Joint Meeting on Pesticide Residues (JMPR) review schedule, how to prepare and package the data submission, and how to best coordinate efforts with other countries.

 More efficient use of available resources through enhanced collaboration

-The project will establish and implement a new collaborative approach for pesticide data generation and exchange within ASEAN countries, based on public-private partnerships and regional cooperation.
-This is expected to result in more efficient use of resources.
-In order to increase cost-effectiveness and avoid duplication of efforts, the project will facilitate collaboration among relevant national authorities and the private sector (including multinational pesticide manufactures, local agricultural commodity export organizations, industry associations and farmers).
-A regional minor-use expert group, comprising public and private sector partners, will meet regularly to discuss and develop solutions on regional minor-use issues, and identify and prioritize pesticide and MRL needs.
-Once these needs are prioritized, countries will be able to develop strategies to maximize outputs by dividing work, resources and responsibilities to generate necessary residue data.
+The project established and implemented a new collaborative approach for pesticide data generation and exchange within ASEAN countries, based on public-private partnerships and regional cooperation.
+This is expected to result in an increasingly efficient use of resources.
+In order to improve cost-effectiveness and avoid duplication of efforts, the project facilitated collaboration among relevant national authorities and the private sector (including multinational pesticide manufactures, local agricultural commodity export organizations, industry associations and farmers).
+A regional minor-use expert group, comprising public and private sector partners, met regularly to discuss and develop solutions on regional minor-use issues, and identify and prioritize pesticide and MRL needs.
+This prioritization enabled countries to develop strategies to maximize outputs by dividing work, resources and responsibilities to generate necessary residue data.
 The cost-saving of collaborative versus individual generation of data is estimated to be over 90%.